Ward No. 6: Summary

-Revolving around philosophical and social conflicts, this story is set in a provincial mental asylum and explores the interactions occurring between a doctor and the members of his town.
-Andrey Yefimitch Ragin is the head doctor of a small town and although his position is favorable, he finds himself distressed with the mediocrity surrounding him.
-His deep desire to be submerged in intellectual conversation is satisfied by one of the patients in the mental ward adjacent to the hospital.
-This ward consists of five patients, referred to as lunatics, and a behavior enforcing soldier.
-The doctor seldom visited the ward, but the one time he did, he became captivated by a paranoid patient who challenged his view on suffering.
+Revolving around philosophical and social conflicts, this story is set in a provincial hospital, specifically in the titular rundown building that houses five male patients suffering from mental illness.
+It explores the interactions occurring between the narrator—a doctor—and the members of his town.
+Andrey Yefimitch Ragin is the hospital's chief doctor, and although he holds an esteemed position, he finds himself distressed with the mediocrity surrounding him.
+His deep desire to be submerged in intellectual conversation is satisfied by one of the patients in Ward No. 6.
+Ragin seldom visits the ward until he becomes captivated by a paranoid patient who challenges his views on suffering.
 Ivan Gromov, although in a mental ward, was one of the sane members of the town, an eloquent man capable of engaging in the sort of intellectual conversation that the doctor had long been searching for.
 Gromov denounces the injustice he sees everywhere, while Dr. Ragin insists on ignoring injustice and other evils; partially as a result of this way of thinking, he neglects to remedy the shoddy conditions of the mental ward.

 To the people of the town, it was quite flabbergasting that the doctor was spending an excess amount of time in the mental ward.
 Consequently, rumors were spread questioning the mental stability of Ragin, and whether or not he was fit to continue being the doctor of the town.
 Such was the concern of the townspeople, that they created a council to judge Ragin's sanity, and ultimately deemed him insane.
 Ragin was not made aware of this absurd diagnosis but rather was persuaded by a man, Mihail Averyanitch, to go on vacation because he was not acting like himself lately, and surely a vacation would rid him of his peculiar behavior.
 Despondency followed Ragin on vacation, and isolated him further from society.
 Having spent all of his money on vacation and loaning it to Averyanitch, Ragin returned to town and found himself without a job and without a penny to fall on.
-With no where left to turn, Ragin moved in to the residency where the hospital chef lived and found himself spiraling down the rabbit hole.
+With nowhere left to turn, Ragin moved in to the residency where the hospital chef lived and found himself spiraling down the rabbit hole.